melezhik/sparrow/README.md

 To get know to create swat tests please follow swat project documentation - [https://github.com/melezhik/swat](https://github.com/melezhik/swat).

-A simplest swat test to check that web service returns \`200 OK' when recieve \`GET /' request will be:
+A simplest swat test to check that web service returns \`200 OK' when receive \`GET /' request will be:

     echo 200 OK > get.txt

 ## create a cpanfile

 As sparrow relies on [carton](https://metacpan.org/pod/Carton) to handle perl dependencies you need to create a valid [cpafile](https://metacpan.org/pod/cpanfile) in the plugin root directory.

-The minimal dependency you have to decclare is swat perl module:
+The minimal dependency you have to declare is swat perl module:

     $ cat cpanfile